 - The Executive System: The system that enables us to physically care for our children.

-For some parent-child dyads however, things do not go so well and these care systems do not operate optimally.
+For some parent-child dyads however, things do not go so well and one or more of these care systems do not operate optimally.
 For example, some parents may face unmanageable levels of stress whilst caring for their infants, which may be exacerbated by their own poorly developed care and emotional-regulation systems.

 Others may be offering reparative foster parenting to children who, owing to previous experiences of abusive or neglectful parenting, now fear, mistrust and reject the care they are being offered, which can be extremely painful for their new carers to bear.